Convergent Sixth-order Compact Finite Difference Method for Variable-Coefficient Elliptic PDEs in Curved Domains: Construction of the FDM Schemes at Boundary Grid Points

 \subsection{Constraints on stencil coefficients of boundary stencils}

 In this section, we aim to derive an analog of equations \eqref{eq: interior constraint of c} for the stencil coefficients at the boundary grid point.
 We start from the representation \eqref{u:taylor2}, where the functions are expanded at a base point $\bpt\in \partial \Omega$.
-In this representation, there are altogether $2M + 4$ ``unknowns'': $\partial^{(k,\ell)}_\C u, (k,\ell)\in \LN^{M+1}_{M+1}$ and $h$.
-However, we can reduce the unknowns by exploiting the given boundary condition.
+In this representation, there are altogether $2M + 4$ ``unknowns'': $\partial^{(k,\ell)}_\C u, (k,\ell)\in \LN^{M+1}_{M+1}$ and $h$. \Cref{lem: B tilde} shows how we can differentiate the boundary condition $u(\gx(t), \gy(t)) = g(\gx(t),\gy(t))$ to get the constraints on the complex partial derivatives $\partial^{(k,\ell)}_\C u$.
+These constraints help us eliminate roughly half of the unknowns in \eqref{u:taylor2}.
+As a remark, this elimination process cannot be successfully carried out if we adopt standard partial derivatives instead.

-Differentiating the boundary condition $u(\gx(t),$ $\gy(t)) = g(\gx(t),\gy(t))$ with respect to variable $t$ and applying the chain rule, we can deduce the following result.

 \begin{lemma} Using the parametric equation \eqref{bdcurve} of the boundary $\partial \Omega$, we define a one-dimensional function $\tilde{g}(t):=g(\gx(t),\gy(t))$ for $t\in (t^*-\gep,t^*+\gep)$.
 Then for every $m\in \N$,